Keyboard shortcuts

 Integration with Browse

 Alerts are also displayed in the Browse page’s item detail panel, providing context when investigating specific files.
+You can change alert status directly from the Browse detail panel without navigating to the Alerts page.

 Workflow Recommendations